elastic/curator/curator/actions/deepfreeze/docs/repair_metadata.md

 ## Purpose

-The Repair Metadata action is a diagnostic and maintenance tool that detects and fixes discrepancies between repository metadata stored in Elasticsearch and the actual S3 storage state.
-It ensures that the `thaw_state` field in the `deepfreeze-status` index accurately reflects whether repositories are stored in GLACIER or STANDARD storage class.
+The Repair Metadata action is a diagnostic and maintenance tool that detects and fixes discrepancies between metadata stored in Elasticsearch and the actual S3 storage state.
+It ensures that both repository metadata and thaw request metadata accurately reflect the current state in S3.

 Repair Metadata handles:
-1. **Metadata Verification**: Scans all repositories and compares metadata with actual S3 storage class
+1. **Repository Metadata Verification**: Scans all repositories and compares metadata with actual S3 storage class
+2. **Thaw Request Metadata Verification**: Scans all in_progress thaw requests and compares with actual S3 restore status
-2. **Discrepancy Detection**: Identifies repositories where metadata doesn't match reality
+3. **Discrepancy Detection**: Identifies metadata that doesn't match S3 reality
-3. **Automatic Correction**: Updates `thaw_state` to match actual S3 storage state
+4. **Automatic Correction**: Updates metadata to match actual S3 state
-4. **Comprehensive Reporting**: Provides detailed reports of all discrepancies and fixes
+5. **Comprehensive Reporting**: Provides detailed reports of all discrepancies and fixes

 **Key Concept**: Repository metadata can become desynchronized from S3 storage state due to bugs, failed operations, or manual S3 modifications.
 This action provides a way to detect and correct these inconsistencies automatically.